nginx/unit-docs/source/howto/modules.rst

             # Adds the module to the package

             %files
-            %attr(0755, root, root) "<module path>/php7.3.unit.so"
+            %attr(0755, root, root) ":nxt_ph:`MODULESPATH <Path to Unit's language modules>`/php7.3.unit.so"
             # Lists the module as package contents to include it in the package build
-            # Use the module path from the ./configure flags
+            # Use the module path set by ./configure or by default

          Save and close the file.